-The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) applaud the Committee for calling a hearing entitled "Reauthorization of the National Flood Insurance Program: Improving Community Resilience."
-We appreciate the Committee exploring flood insurance issues as it begins the work of reauthorizing and reforming the National Flood Insurance Program (NFIP) in advance of the program's expiration on September 30, 2023.
-We strongly support the efforts of the Committee to increase community resilience as our nation continues to confront increasingly destructive flooding events and other natural disasters.
+The National Multifamily Housing Council (NMHC) and National Apartment Association (NAA) applaud the Committee for calling a hearing entitled "Reauthorization of the National Flood Insurance Program: Local Perspectives on Challenges and Solutions."
+We appreciate the Committee exploring flood insurance issues as it continues the work of reauthorizing and reforming the National Flood Insurance Program (NFIP) in advance of the program's expiration.
+NMHC and NAA members are important community leaders across the country, and we strongly support the work of the Committee as our nation continues to confront increasingly destructive flooding events and other natural disasters.